laravel/pint/README.md

 <a name="rules"></a>
 ### Rules

 Rules are style guidelines that Pint will use to fix coding-style issues in your code.
-As mentioned above, presets already include a set of rules, as typically you don't need to worry about them.
+As mentioned above, presets already include a set of rules - the presets, so typically you don't need to worry about them.

 If you wish, you may opt to disable or enable rules in your `pint.json` file:

     {
         "preset": "laravel",
         "rules": {
-            "array_indentation" => true,
+            "array_indentation": true
         }
     }